flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/forwarding-notifications-to-an-external-system.md

 ![](../../../../img/notif_params_send.png)

 :::info
-**Forward on Kafka** option will forward the notification to an external adapter, make sure the needed Kafka topic for forwarding is defined/overwritten using the following environment variable: `KAFKA_TOPIC_EXTERNAL_OUT`.
+**Forward on Kafka** option will forward the notification to an external adapter, make sure the needed Kafka topic for forwarding is defined/overwritten using the following environment variable: `KAFKA_TOPIC_NOTIFICATION_EXTERNAL_OUT`.
 :::

 7. Run the process and look for the response (you can view it via the **Audit log**) or by checking the responses on the Kafka topic